Eswar-S-Sethu/DeliveryMate/README.md

 ## System requirements:

 Ensure that your system meets the following requirements before proceeding with the installation:
-- NodeJS
+- **Node.js**: DeliveryMate is built using Node.js.
+You can download it from nodejs.org.
-- npm
+- **npm (Node Package Manager)**: npm is used for managing project dependencies.
+It is included with Node.js installation.
-- MongoDB
+- **MongoDB**: DeliveryMate uses MongoDB as its database.
+Install and set up MongoDB by following the instructions on mongodb.com.

 ---